marcusholl/OTAService/README.md

 * $ipaUrl: The URL to the IPA file.
 * $plistUrl: The URL to the PLIST Service.
 The itms-services link for OTA deployment should use this URL.<br>
   E.g. &lt;a href='itms-services:///?action=download-manifest&url=$plistUrl'&gt;Install Over-the-air&lt;/a&gt;
-* $googleAnalyticsId: The Google Analytics ID (or other service ID) to be used in analytics scripts.
+* $analyticsId: The Analytics ID (e.g. Google Analytics, Piwik,...) to be used in analytics scripts.